 According to the DSM, the Diagnostic and Statistical Manual of Mental Disorders, when a relative or close friend dies, it is quite natural to grieve.
 When the symptoms of the grieving process are a reason for receiving clinical attention, DSM allows you to make a diagnosis of Bereavement.
 The problem is that the sadness of grief can closely resemble the sadness associated with a Major Depressive Episode.

-The DSM points out certain symptoms to help you decide whether, in addition to being bereaved, the patient is suffering form a Major Depressive Episode.
+♦ The DSM points out certain symptoms to help you decide whether, in addition to being bereaved, the patient is suffering from a Major Depressive Episode.

 6 Symptoms of a Major Depressive Episode

 --1.
 Guilt feelings (other than about actions that might have prevented the death),

 --2.
 Death wishes (other than the survivors’ wishing to have died with the loved one),

 --5.
 Severely impaired functioning for an unusually long time,